bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 When we tried last year – on the exact same day, August 25 – we aborted after ascending 1700 m because of ice and snow.
 A week later, after hot weather miraculously melted the snow and ice, another party made an attempt but turned back because of a sudden storm.
 I heard of two other failed attempts last year.

-But on my second attempt, along with Dinah, Wayne and Gert, the conditions were excellent.
+But the following year, when I climbed Mount Stephen with Dinah, Wayne and Gert, the conditions were excellent.
 Mild weather had melted the ice and snow leaving the ascent route dry.
 The temperatures were well above normal.
-It was so calm and mild, that even on the summit we relaxed in shorts and T-shirts.
+The air was so calm and mild, that even on the summit we relaxed in shorts and T-shirts.
 I climbed the building on the top and took a panorama.

 After we began our descent, however, the weather suddenly turned, and a thunderstorm moved through.
 Fortunately it passed quickly and little rain fell, but I was more concerned with the lightning strikes that were occurring.
 (A few weeks earlier, a fossil hunter in this area was struck and killed by lightning).
 On this trip, in the electrified air, my GPS receiver began buzzing.
 I hastened my descent until my GPS quieted.
 An hour later, I heard a crash and turned to see a cloud of smoke coming from a rock face several hundred metres away.
 I watched rocks tumbled down.
 I assumed it was a lightning strike.
 Soon after that, the skies cleared and the sun came out.
 We enjoyed our descent back down.